Trias's greenfinch

-The Trias greenfinch (Chloris triasi) is an extinct species of passerine bird in the finch family.
+Trias's greenfinch (Chloris triasi) is an extinct species of passerine bird in the finch family.
 The fossil remains were unearthed in the Cuevas de los Murciélagos near San Andrés y Sauces in the north of La Palma, Canary Islands.
 The species epithet commemorates Spanish palaeontologist Miquel Trías who collected the holotype together with Josep Antoni Alcover in July 1985.